bhuvanmalik007/sp-returns/README.md

  - Flexbox for styling.
  - yarn for dev dependencies.
  - CSS in JS.
+ - Continuous Deployment on Netlify from Git repository.

 ## List of commands to run locally